 Specifically, child protection is defined as; “protecting specific children who are suffering or likely to suffer harm.”

 Safeguarding refers to the policies and practices that, for example, schools (and their governing bodies) adopt to keep children safe and promote their wellbeing.
-Safeguarding applies to everything from the building security to recruiting staff, while child protection is one core aspect of the bigger picture of safeguarding in schools.
+Safeguarding applies to everything from building security to recruiting staff, while child protection is one core aspect of the bigger picture of safeguarding in schools.

 Safeguarding requirements mean that schools (and other organisations) should ensure any children and vulnerable groups are protected from abuse while maintaining their health and wellbeing.
 An online DBS check for individuals plays a massive part in safeguarding requirements.